LLNL/croquis/README.md

-# CROQUIS: A Distributed Multi-Stream Data Sketching Toolkit.
+# KROWKEE: A Distributed Multi-Stream Data Sketching Toolkit.

-This repository implements `croquis`, a toolkit for scalably and efficiently summarizing many data streams in distributed memory.
+This repository implements `krowkee`, a toolkit for scalably and efficiently summarizing many data streams in distributed memory.
-`croquis` is intended for applications involving where one needs to summarize huge loosely structured data, such as matrices or graphs, where individual components such as rows/columns or vertex adjacency information are impractical to store and directly inspect.
+`krowkee` is intended for applications involving where one needs to summarize huge loosely structured data, such as matrices or graphs, where individual components such as rows/columns or vertex adjacency information are impractical to store and directly inspect.
-`croquis` ingests these objects as data streams - unstructured, arbitrarily ordered lists of updates - and accumulates summaries thereof in the form of data sketches.
+`krowkee` ingests these objects as data streams - unstructured, arbitrarily ordered lists of updates - and accumulates summaries thereof in the form of data sketches.

-Although there are many types of data sketches, the practical varieties encompassed by croquis have many advantages compared to directly observing data:
+Although there are many types of data sketches, the practical varieties encompassed by krowkee have many advantages compared to directly observing data:
 * approximation guarantees on some stream statistic
 * merge operator
 * worst-case logarithmic memory usage
 * ... and many even support sparse storage

-`croquis` currently supports only
+`krowkee` currently supports only
 [sparse subspace embeddings](https://arxiv.org/abs/1207.6365)
 to perform randomized and fast dimensionality reduction.
 Future sketch support is planned, principally including cardinality sketches